Under the first light of

 with a calendar beneath it with my life pencilled in,

-the poet fragments his faith in God on one page, then pieces it together
+the poet fragments his faith in God on one page,

 on another with the glue of no reason